-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Χ. LAND USE AND PLANNING: Would the pro oject: a.
-Physically divide an established community? $\boxtimes$ Discussion: The 5 unit residential complex work (RMF-8).
-Since this is an infill site that is surrowuld be consistent with other development all would not physically divide an established complex to the constant of the con ounded by exist ong the Crestor ing development, th ne development of the site b.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact X. LAND USE AND PLANNING: Would the pro oject: a.
+Physically divide an established community? \boxtimes Discussion: The 5 unit residential complex wor (RMF-8).
+Since this is an infill site that is surrow would be consistent with other development all would not physically divide an established com ounded by exist ing development, th ne development of the site b.
 Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
 Discussion: This project would not only be consistent with rezone from R1 to R2 would bring the zoning i not be a conflict with land use or zoning design nto compliance c.
 Conflict with any applicable habitat conservation plan or natural community conservation plan?
-Discussion: There are no habitat conservation puthis area of the City.
-Therefore there is no impa community conser vation plans esta ablished in XI.
-MINERAL RESOURCES: Would the projec t: a.
+Discussion: There are no habitat conservation p this area of the City.
+Therefore there is no impa community conser vation plans esta ablished in XI .
+MINERAL RESOURCES: Would the projec t• a.
 Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
 (Source: 1) Discussion: There are no known mineral resour rces at this proj ect site. b.
 Result in the loss of availability of a locally- important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
 (Source: 1) Discussion: There are no known mineral resour rces at this proj ect site.